Budgeting for a self build: How to stay in the black

 Expect to budget around 5% of the overall budget for fees.
 In our case, this would amount to £15,000.

-While not essential, hiring a project manager will cost around 12-15% of the total budget.
+While not essential, hiring a professional manger will cost around 12-15% of the total budget.
 However, they should be able to create cost efficiency and savings which should, in theory, cover their fee.

-When budgeting for a self build project, the largest single cost is construction.
-It not uncommon to spend 50% of the total budget on constructing a house, getting it watertight and installing the basics.
+When budgeting for a self build, the largest single cost is construction.
+It not uncommon to spend 50% of the total budget on the build cost, getting it watertight and installing the basics.
 We’ll explore this cost in detail shortly.

 Exterior and interior design